malnaanah/coleeg/README.md

   2- Copy Coleeg3.1 folder to the root of your google drive.

-  3- Run the Colab notebook named RunColeeg.ipynb which is inside Coleeg3.1 folder.
+  3- Open RunColeeg.ipynb which is inside Coleeg3.1 folder.

   4- Grant permissions for the notebook to enable its access your google drive.